FAQs

 If you are worried in any way about being sore or have an important event the next day or two, please communicate this; it’s no problem to work around.

-Indeed, a sports massage is unlike a typical spa visit.
+A sports massage is unlike a typical spa visit.
 It is more athletic-oriented and may not be the same for all athletes.
 The first step is assessment, where your therapist tries to identify the focus points.
 They may involve you in light exercise to observe your posture, mobility, and flexibility.
-Then, they will try to determine the trigger points as they give you instructions on your inhalation and exhalation to reduce discomfort.
+Then, they will try to determine the trigger points and give you instructions for your inhalation and exhalation to reduce discomfort.
 The therapist will focus on muscles.
 You should expect results after a day or two.

 After a sports massage, you will feel more refreshed and rejuvenated.
 Your muscles and joints may experience mild pain, but it should only last a few hours.
 Post-massage benefits include improved performance, enhanced blood circulation, accelerated recovery, increased sense of well-being, reduced risk of injury, and improved sleep quality.

-Bruising is a common occurrence in sports massage, but it typically resolves within a short period of time.
+Bruising is a common occurrence in sports massage, but it typically resolves within a short period.
 The essence of massage is pain reduction rather than creating it.
 However, because the therapist must target the muscles, you may experience some bruising, which should subside within one to two days.

 Sports massage is an integral part of optimal performance for both amateur and professional athletes.
-A sports massage helps improve performance, hastens recovery, reduces the likelihood of injury, enhances sleep quality, increases flexibility and mobility, improves blood circulation, and promotes relaxation.
+A sports massage helps improve performance, hasten recovery, reduce the likelihood of injury, enhance sleep quality, increase flexibility and mobility, improve blood circulation, and promote relaxation.

 It is recommended to avoid straining your muscles for 24 hours after a massage session.
 However, because sports massage is deep, you should get one only a week before the event.
 This should only be the case when you are used to regular sports massage.
 Otherwise, you might have to do it 10 days earlier to have enough time to assess your body’s reaction.